IABTechLab/uid2docs/docs/portal/sharing-permissions.md

 Enabling sharing permissions includes the following steps.

 >NOTE: As well as granting sharing permission in the UID2 Portal, you'll also need to integrate an SDK, or Snowflake functionality, into your code.
-See [Tokenized Sharing Steps: Summary](../sharing/sharing-tokenized-overview.md#tokenized-sharing-steps-summary) (step 2).
+See [Tokenized Sharing Implementation Options](../sharing/sharing-tokenized-overview.md#tokenized-sharing-implementation-options).

 1. Log in to your UID2 Portal account.
 1. Click **Sharing Permissions**.